 Not to mention that, in a society that frequently expects women to be clean and proper, getting a bit muddy and adventurous in the wild is just plain fun!

-Ladies Only: Women-Specific Clubs, Programs, Races and Events
+Ladies Only: Women-Specific Clubs, Programs, Races or Events

 Not all women agree on the best way to get more women involved in trail running (or whether, for that matter, such a goal is worthwhile or necessary).